justine-george/EZCart-Web/README.md

 # React Frontend Ecommerce App

-This is a sample ecommerce app built using React that allows users to browse through a list of products, view the details of a product, add it to a cart, and move items between the cart and wishlist.
+This is an ecommerce app built using React that allows users to browse through a list of products, view the details of a product, add it to a cart, and move items between the cart and wishlist.
 The app is built using React and ReactDOM, with React Router for navigation, Axios for making API requests, and Material-UI for UI components.

 # Features